Pers8/obsidian-files/The arts.md

 **This quotation can be applied in Art and History because it's mainly refering to art and how they provides emotions and how it gives their ideas during a different period of time**

 -  What is the arts
 The **Arts** include a range of discipline including visual arts, theatre, dance, music, film and literature.
-The ways in which meaning is encoded, evoked and played out in these various forms of representation do not always overlap and may
+The ways in which meaning is encoded, evoked and played out in these various forms of representation do not always overlap and may have no exact counterpart elsewhere.
+The arts, from the sublime to the mediocre (and even the banal) can provide